-The policy amendments reflect the requirement to adopt a risk based approach to protect the Sherwood Forest ppSPA.
+The policy amendments reflect the requirement to adopt a risk-based approach to protect the Sherwood Forest ppSPA and address potential flood risk identified in the SFRA.

 +++ Strong and significant beneficial impact ++ Potentially significant beneficial impact + Supports objective, but beneficial impact may be minor 0 Policy has no impact or the effect is neutral ?
-Uncertain or insufficient information on which to base the assessment at this stage - Conflicts with the objective and may have adverse impacts Potentially significant adverse impact Strong and significant adverse impact
+Uncertain or insufficient information on which to base the assessment at this stage Conflicts with the objective and may have adverse impacts Potentially significant adverse impact Strong and significant adverse impact